jastev/azure-intro/concepts/regions.md

 varies across regions.

 The Azure xplat CLI uses the label "location" instead of "region".
-You can find all of the regions/locations for the currently active subscription with:
+You can find all of the regions/locations available for the environment of the currently active subscription with:

 ```bash
 $ azure location list